Using Reflected Light Meters, Part Two:

 5. When you get done, look at the photos and compare them to your notes.

 You should end up with a series of photos that look something like the following photos.
-In each case, I indicate the subject that was metered for that particular photo.
+In each photo, I indicate the subject that was metered with a red "X".

 White House #1, Metered for the White Garage Doors: f/11, 1/640 sec.